“You held me tight in your strong arms.”

 “I am surprised that you know so much about birthmarks.”

 “Now the room is vacant.
 This time there won’t be any problem.
-No problem with the children.”
+Kids no problem.”

 “Bring me size 34 bra.
 Bring me gold.
 Bring me nylon saris.
 Bring me camera.”

-Sita choked with anger.
+A huge fit of anger choked her.
 She came upstairs, holding the letters in her hand.
 She sat down slowly in the couch.
 The snow outside was bright white like a heap of salt.
-Sitapati said in his letter you have a right to hug me and kiss me.
-Sita wondered, “So what are my rights?
+Sitapati’s words in the lettter, “You have a right to hug me and kiss me.” hit her the most.
+Sita asked herself, “So, what rights I have?
 Snow blowing, lawn mowing, washing clothes and dishes?
 Is that it?”
 She recalled her words to Sitapati during one of their arguments, “If you think I will stay here for the sake of your reputation while you mess around with others, you are wrong.
 Don’t count on it.”

 Sita took a deep breath.
-That is his argument.
-Maybe there is some truth to it.
-But she was annoyed that he did not take into account all the chores she does.
-He complains that she is not acting like an American wife.
-But he does not do half the things the American husbands do.
-In fact look what he is doing—fooling around with 2 or 3 women?
-Even that shows that his dream girl is a composite picture, a collage.
-During one of their arguments some three years back, Sita said, “If that is your idea of a wife, you might as well look elsewhere.”
+That was his argument.
+Maybe there was some truth to it.
+But she was annoyed that he did not take into account all the chores she was doing.
+He complained that she was not acting like an American wife.
+But he did not do half the things the American husbands do.
+In fact, look what he is doing—fooling around with 2 or 3 women?
+Even that shows that his dream girl is a composite picture, a collage of several women.
+During one of their arguments, some three years back, Sita said, “If that is your idea of a wife, you might as well look elsewhere.”

 That was three years back.
 Now…?

 That’s life, I guess.
-Days and months go by without we noticing it.
-People change without announcement.
-Their thoughts and opinions change unconsciously.
+Days and months go by without we ever noticing it.
+People change unannounced.
+Their thoughts and opinions change, unconsciously.

-“I am moving out,” Sita said, busy packing her suitcase.
+“I am moving out,” Sita said, packing her suitcase, and without looking up.

 Sitapati laughed.
 “What happened now?”
-He moved closer and touched her hair gently.
+He moved closer and patted on her hair.

 “What?”
 Sitapati said, surprised.

-Sita continued as if she was narrating somebody else’s story, “I never called anybody a slut.
-Today it came out
+Sita continued, as if she was narrating somebody else’s story, “I never called anybody a slut.
+Today the word came out very naturally .”

 “Wow!
-Have you become a militant feminist or what, all of a sudden?”
+Have you become a militant feminist?”
+He laughed a crude laugh.

 “No. I did not become anything.
 I am and have always been the same.
 Great pundits like you read volumes of literature, deliver soapbox lectures, and produce more literature.
-And then there are women like Sobha and Gayatri that keep blabbering about sympathy and empathy like the wrestlers in a rut.
-They need to be saved and you are there to save them.
+And then, there are women like Sobha and Gayatri that keep blabbering about sympathy and empathy like the wrestlers in a pool of mire.
+They need to be saved, and you are there to save them.
 You all need each other.
-I am one of the million, very ordinary Sitas who do not belong in either category.
-I spend my days, weeks and months like a bullock-cart on a country road, enjoying the peace and quiet while you rush to save the world with your pedantic brain waves and heated debates.
-But then I am not any less of a person just because you don’t think so.
-Didn’t you hear the proverb–the turtles slither and the deer hop.
-That’s their nature.
-Each person has her own lifestyle,” Sita said unemotionally.
-Then she added, looking straight into his face, “Isn’t it ironical that you lecture about female voices, hear female voices across five continents but not the one that is talking to you directly and under your own roof?”
+I am one of the million, very ordinary, Sitas who do not belong in either category.
+I spend my days, weeks and months like a bullock-cart on a country road, enjoying the peace and quiet, while you rush to save the world with your pedantic brain and heated debates.
+But then, I am not any less of a person just because you do not think so.
+Did you not hear the proverb–the turtle slithers making its way while the deer hops to its destination.
+That is their nature.
+Each person has her own way of life,” Sita said sounding unemotional.